BankkRoll/Deconomy/README.md

 │  └── utils
 │     ├── confirm.js              # Utility for confirmation dialogs
 │     ├── embed.js                # Utility for creating embeds
-│     └── giphy.js                # Utility for interacting with the Giphy API
+│     ├── giphy.js                # Utility for interacting with the Giphy API
+│     └── streamAlerts.js         # Utility for interacting with the stream alerts
 ```

+## License

+This project is licensed under the MIT License.
+For more details, see the [LICENSE](./LICENSE) file in the repository.